Yichen-Liu-0931/Yichen-Liu-0931.github.io/_portfolio/Photo Summary of 2023 Q1-Q2.md

 This is the Qiansimen Bridge and the Hongyadong in Chongqing, which is very famous on account of its special combination of modern bridge and old-style building.
 This photo was taken across the Jialing River.
 The slow shutter was applied to blur the visitor ship, the colorful lights reflected by the mirror-like river were so spectacular.
 ![Photo-2023-First-2](https://yichen-liu-0931.github.io/images/Photo-2023-First-2.JPG)
 ![Photo-2023-First-3](https://yichen-liu-0931.github.io/images/Photo-2023-First-3.JPG)
-Every March in Chongqing is called as ‘Time for Sakura’.
-The best position to record this moment is always Futuguan Parks, at which the No.2 Subway will run across the Sakura.
+Every March in Chongqing is called as ‘Time for Flower’.
+The best position to record this moment is always Futuguan Parks, at which the No.2 Monorail will run across the branches of the Armeniaca mume.
 The post-process of these photos is inspired by painting, a lower white balance is applied to strengthen the atmosphere of peace.
 ![Photo-2023-First-4](https://yichen-liu-0931.github.io/images/Photo-2023-First-4.JPG)
 ![Photo-2023-First-5](https://yichen-liu-0931.github.io/images/Photo-2023-First-5.JPG)
 There are many stories in Chongqing’s bridges.
 People and subways go across the bridges every day, leaving countless memorable moments.